 - Minoxidil (Rogaine®) – an over-the-counter solution which is applied directly to the top of the head and comes in 2% and 5% levels of strength.
 Rogaine has been known to be highly or moderately effective for some, but has been unsuccessful for others.
 For those who find it effective, Rogaine can slow down hair loss as well as start new hair.
 Yet, what makes it successful is not apparent.
 For optimal efficacy, minoxidil and hair restoration surgery must be used together.

 - Finasteride (Propecia®) – as it works to prevent the hormone that causes hair loss, this oral medication aims to reverse male pattern hair loss.
 Finasteride requires a prescription and is not to be taken by women who are or likely to become pregnant, since it may cause a specific type of birth defect in a fetus.
 This medication is best recommended for men who have experienced a slight or moderate amount of hair loss.
 Hence, those with severe hair loss have very little, if any chance of attaining hair growth.
 Finasteride is more likely to enhance hair growth over the crown of the scalp than it will for a receding forehead hairline.
 If the patient receives hair transplantation treatment, finasteride can also be used to help stop additional hair loss.
-At the same time, the transplantation process works to fill in areas as those above the forehead.
+At the same time, the transplantation process works to fill in areas like those above the forehead.

 Hair Additions and Replacements